 I just wrote about the amazing trip Taryn and I have planned for Bali.
 We’re literally flying roundtrip in business/first class from the United States to Bali and staying at a five-star Hilton on the beach… all for $350.

-Aaaaand this is why I love credit cards points. 🍹
+Aaaaand this is why I love travel credit cards because you can literally book award flights and stays at really cheap prices using points. 🍹

 Now I’ll breakdown how many points we needed for the award tickets, the monetary value of the award tickets, then (most importantly) how we actually earned the points needed to book the award tickets.